Differentiating between violets

 Identified by rich purple (or white) flower colour with rounded sepal appendages, perfume, and course round leaves.

-More delicate and pointed foliage, paler, bluer flower, large pointed sepal appendages, dark veining on bottom petal, paler spur.
+I noticed this has more delicate and pointed foliage, paler, bluer flower, large pointed sepal appendages, dark veining on bottom petal, and a paler spur.

 There are of course other violas that I haven’t yet spotted or confidently identified!

-Blog posts mentioning Violas or violets are tagged Violet
+I have tagged blog posts mentioning Violas or violets with Violet or Viola

 http://photographingwildflowers.co.uk/tag/violet/